Specialization: Information Systems. Training: Make School, USA.

 What are your achievements at the end of training?

+I learned how to make games for iPhone and run them in the App Store.
 At the end, I finalized and launched my mobile game “Round the World” for iOS with more than 2000 downloads from China.
 I understood how you can develop games locally for the foreign market, you need only a computer and the Internet.
 On arrival, I gathered the team “Fade in”, where we are already working with the game Animja.
-I learned how to make games for iPhone and run them in the App Store.
+In addition to developing our own games, we teach beginners how to develop games in the GameDev Academy.
+I have always dreamed of a school where young people will implement their brilliant ideas.
+The main thing is to create an opportunity.

 17.04.18, Success stories